 Step 2: Moving & Re-titling Boards

 Starting first with the boards that no longer fit your niche, move these to secret without losing followers.
 If you delete, you WILL lose followers.
 Don’t delete!
 Before moving to secret look through the board to identify viral pins.
-This may be tough with the new summed-up activity on pins but if your account doesn’t have that yet you’ll be able to tell if there are pins going ‘viral’.
-For example, I move any pin with over 50 repins onto a different board if I plan to move the board to secret.
+This may be tough with the new summed-up activity on pins but you will still get the general feel for those that do well.

 Do a double check in Pinterest analytics* –> Your Profile –> Clicks –> Boards with most clicks.
 You want to do this to make sure the board you want to move to secret is not listed.
 If it is, it indicates that the board is driving traffic and we don’t want to interrupt that.
 If there are no viral pins feel free to convert to a secret board.
 Now let’s move onto adding new titles.